prowler-cloud/prowler/README.md

   `localhost:5432:postgres:postgres:mypassword:prowler_findings`
 - Create a table in your PostgreSQL database to store the prowler's data.
 You can use the following SQL statemente to create the table:
 ```
-CREATE TABLE  IF NOT EXISTS prowler (
+CREATE TABLE  IF NOT EXISTS prowler_findings (
 profile TEXT,
 account_number TEXT,
 region TEXT,